joshanator/franchise-spicer/README.md

 5. Implement the changes in your Madden game as indicated
 6. Update your roster in the Roster tab to keep it synchronized with your game
 7. View your event history in the History tab
+8. Create custom events in the Custom Events tab

 ## Event Difficulty